xi-bharat/simple-calculator-in-android-studio-/README.md

 # simple-calculator-in-android-studio-

-Calculator in Android Studio (Java)
+Calculator in Android Studio using Java

+ Simple calculator having 0 to 9 buttons and + - * / and mode % (Modulo) to calculate that data in android.